chubetho/Bachelor_Thesis/chapters/background.typ

 Moreover, scaling a monolithic application poses significant challenges.
 Because the entire application exists as a single unit, scaling necessitates replicating the entire system, even when only a small part of it is needed to scale (illustrated in @figure_scale_monolith_microservice).
 This approach results in resource inefficiencies and increased costs.
 In contrast, transitioning to a microservices architecture provides a more flexible and scalable solution for developing complex applications, enabling the scaling of individual components rather than the entire system.

-However, monolithic architecture can still be a practical and viable option, particularly for smaller organizations or those that do not encounter significant scalability challenges @james_Microservices_2014 @newman_BuildingMicroservices2nd_2021.
+Monolithic architecture can still be a practical and viable option, particularly for smaller organizations or those that do not encounter significant scalability challenges @james_Microservices_2014 @newman_BuildingMicroservices2nd_2021.

 #figure(
   image("/assets/scale_monolith_microservice.png"),